GiulioFede/Spatio-Temporal-3D-Reconstruction-from-Frame-Sequences-and-Feature-Points/README.md

 ## Training
 Our architecture is two-stage.
-In the first stage, coarse volumes, in the form of MIP_SDF, are transformed into detailed MI_SDF volumes.
+In the first stage, coarse volumes, in the form of MIP_SDF, are transformed into detailed MIP_SDF volumes.
 In the second, MIP_SDF volumes are transformed back into SDF.
 Currently, there is a single command to start training the first stage.

 ```
 python main.py src/config/tows.py